istlab/Alitheia-Core/4143760-4167562/assignment2.md

 # IN4189 Software Reengineering - Testing and Refactoring Report
 By Martijn den Hoedt - 4143760 and Anton Bouter - 4167562

+## Introduction

+In order to improve the maintainability of the Alitheia Core system, we have performed a number of refactorings.
+These refactorings include the removal of cyclic dependencies and violations of the Single Responsibility Principle, as well as some minor fixes.
+To ensure that the refactorings did not break the system, we have created unit tests for the involved classes.
+Reports of the test coverage is added to illustrate the newly added tests.

 ## Tests

 For the following classes we made unit tests.
 These tests can be found in packages with corresponding names in the `src/test/java` folder: